From rough to multifractal multidimensional volatility: A multidimensional Log S-fBM model

-\end{remark} The latter Corollary, which proof is in Appendix \ref{app:proofexistencedGi}, states the positive definiteness of $(dG_{i}(t,h))_{i\in \llbracket 1,d \rrbracket} $'s covariance matrix.
-Indeed, the diagonal of the matrix whose entries are the terms of Eq.~\eqref{eq:covmultidimsfbm_dG} correspond to the variance measures of the one dimensional case in Eq.~\eqref{eq:variancenonhomogeniousgaussiannoise}.
-The autocovariance structure of Eq.~\eqref{eq:corrmultidimsfbm_dG} can also be interpreted for large scales ($h>T$) so as the following identity holds $H_{i,j}=\bH_{i,j}$.\\ Similarly, one can deduce the correlation structure using the variance measure of Eq.~\eqref{eq:variancenonhomogeniousgaussiannoise}:
+The latter Lemma, which proof is in Appendix \ref{app:proofexistencedGi}, states the positive definiteness of $(dG_{i}(t,h))_{i\in \llbracket 1,d \rrbracket} $'s covariance matrix.
+The diagonal of the matrix whose entries are the terms of Eq.~\eqref{eq:covmultidimsfbm_dG} correspond to the variance measures of the one dimensional case in Eq.~\eqref{eq:variancenonhomogeniousgaussiannoise}.